2026 World Junior Ice Hockey Championships

-The 2026 World Junior Ice Hockey Championships (2026 WJC) will be the 50th Ice Hockey World Junior Championship.
-The top division will begin on December 26, 2025, and will end with the gold medal game being played on January 5, 2026.
+The 2026 World Junior Ice Hockey Championships (2026 WJC) was the 50th Ice Hockey World Junior Championships, held from December 26, 2025, to January 5, 2026.
+Sweden won their third championship (first since 2012), defeating Czechia 4–2 in the gold medal game.

 Top Division

 Background

-The tournament will be returning to Minnesota after last being hosted there in 1982.
-This will mark the seventh time that the United States will host the WJC and first time since 2018.
+The tournament returned to Minneapolis–Saint Paul after being previously co-hosted there in 1982.
+This was the seventh time that the United States hosted the WJC and first time since 2018.

 Venues

-The tournament games will be played at the Grand Casino Arena, home of the Minnesota Wild and the Minnesota Frost, and 3M Arena at Mariucci, located at the University of Minnesota.